-Press the eject button to unload the discs.
+Press the button button to eject the discs.
 Check that the disc is not damaged or scratched, and also check that the disc is inserted correctly.
 This message may appear when using some CD-RW discs.
 Check that the disc type (i.e., 8 cm/3 inch CDs are not supported) and data format are correct.
-This player can only play MP3, WMA and AAC (type C audio) data formats.
-If the disc cannot be unloaded or this message remains displayed, please contact your SUBARU dealer.
+This player can only play MP3, WMA and AAC (type B audio) data formats.
+If the disc cannot be ejected or this message remains displayed, please contact your SUBARU dealer.